realworldocaml/book/book/first-class-modules/README.md

 format commonly used in `Base` and related libraries.
 For now, it's enough to think of them as balanced parenthetical expressions whose atomic values are strings, e.g., `(this (is an) (s expression))`.
-S-expressions are covered in more detail in [Data Serialization With S Expressions](data-serialization.html#data-serialization-with-s-expressions){data-type=xref}.
+S-expressions are covered in more detail in [Data Serialization With S-Expressions](data-serialization.html#data-serialization-with-s-expressions){data-type=xref}.
 [s-expressions]{.idx}

 The following signature for a module that implements a system for